marcpre/personal_blog_eleventy/README.md

 330. take your time to reflect and slow down and it will make you stronger
 331. Good Domain should be rememberable!
 332. 2h of startup and you get a company
+333. WG Immobilien auf flats for friends in 1040
+334.